Accessibility & Translation

 • Electrical installation and maintenance roles to install and retrofit electric vehicles (EV) charging points, photovoltaic (PV) solar panels, and other electronic green technologies

-• Green Deal and environmental sustainability advisors and consultants
+• Green Deal and environmental sustainability advisors and consultants ensure environmental surveys and assessments are carried out in compliance with laws, regulations and permits

-• Building design and building information system advisors
+• Building design and building information system advisors oversee the implementation of BIM standards and guidelines with industry best practices

-• Energy insulation installers
+• Energy insulation installers ensure buildings retain heat and are more energy-efficient

-Our Green Academy Hub partners have extensive links to employers in the green construction sectors, including Wates, Retrofit Works, North London Waste Authority, Morgan Sindall, Vistry Partnerships, and Peabody, who provide training and work placement leading to guaranteed interviews and Good Work opportunities.
+Our Green Skills Academy partners have extensive links to employers in the green construction sectors, including Wates, Retrofit Works, North London Waste Authority, Morgan Sindall, Vistry Partnerships, and Peabody, who provide training and work placement leading to guaranteed interviews and Good Work opportunities.

 • Introductory 2-10 weeks courses on topics such as the Green Deal, sustainability, air and ground source heat pumps, environmental technologies